 - Imani: Faith - Believing in people, families, leaders, teachers and the righteousness of the African American struggle

 There are also seven symbols used in Kwanzaa.
 The seven items of often set on a Kwanzaa table, with the kinara, in the house:

 - Mkeka: The Mat - A woven mat made of fabric, raffia, or paper.
 The other symbols are placed on the Mkeka.
 It symbolises experiences and foundations.

 - Kikombe cha Umoja: The Unity Cup - Represents family and community.
 It is filled with water, fruit juice or wine.
 A little is poured out to remember the ancestors.
 The cup is share between people and each person takes a sip.

 - Mazao: The Crops - Fruit and vegetables from the harvest.
 These normally includes bananas, mangoes, peaches, plantains, oranges, or other favorites!
 They are shared out.

 - Kinara: The Candleholder - It represents the days, and principles of Kwanzaa.

 - Muhindi: The Corn - There is one ear of corn of each child in the family.
 If there are no children in the family, then one ear is used to represent the children in the community.
-It represents the future and the Navtive Americans.
+It represents the future and the Native Americans.

 - Zawadi: Gifts - Gifts given to children during Kwanzaa are normally educational, such as a book, dvd or game.
 There's also a gift reminding them of their African heritage.